computer-science-one/cs101-book/prerequisites/typographical_conventions.md

 # Typographical Conventions

-Ruby *source code* in this book will appear like this:
+Ruby *source code* in this book will appear like this, with a gray background, monospace font, and syntax coloring.

 ```ruby
 puts "Hello"